Canon 2000D vs Leica X-U Typ 113

 It is notable that the 2000D offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 2000D and the X-U Typ 113 are recent models that are part of the current product line-up.
-The 2000D replaced the earlier Canon 1300D, while the X-U Typ 113 does not have a direct predecessor.
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon 2000D better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.